pfs/HaNaMiniAnalyzer/test/README.md

 A script is availabel to merge the output files.
 It can be found at [test/hadd.py](test/hadd.py).

-# This documentation is not complete, please contact developers
+# This documentation is not complete, please contact developers if more information is needed